 The challenge now is, of course, finding innovative and appealing ways for people to meet these guidelines in their daily life.
 At Physio on the River we try to help and support our clients in this endeavour so they can lead long, fit and healthy lives.

 - at least two and a half hours (150 minutes) of a moderate intensity activity, such as cycling or brisk walking

 - or 75 minutes of a vigorous intensity activity such as running

 - or shorter durations of very vigorous intensity activity, such as sprinting or stair climbing

 - or a combination of moderate, vigorous and very vigorous activity

-Our classes are small (never more than 7) and friendly.
+Our classes are small (never more than 7 when in the studio and 10 online) and friendly.
 Our teachers are experienced.